Diet and Cancer Risk

 Fruit juices should not be consumed in large quantities, as even with no added sugar they are likely to promote weight gain in a similar way to sugar sweetened drinks.

-There is no strong evidence in humans to suggest that artificially sweetened drinks with minimal energy content, such as diet sodas, are a cause of cancer.
+There is no strong evidence to suggest that artificially sweetened drinks like diet sodas, cause cancer in humans.
 The evidence that artificially sweetened drinks help prevent weight gain, overweight and obesity is not consistent.
 The available evidence is insufficient to make a recommendation regarding artificially sweetened drinks.

 Do not use supplements for cancer prevention